amitpalbadhan/LaTeX-Cord/README.md

 # LaTeX-Cord
-Powercord plugin to quickly send compiled LaTeX in the current channel.
+Powercord plugin to send LaTeX equations in the current channel.